mulupuruvikas/JavaFX-VSCode-Tutorial/README.md

 Next, you will be prompted to input the groupID of your project.
 The makers of IntelliJ claim that this needs to be the "name of the package that will be created together with the project", which basically just means that the folder that your project lives in will have this name, so just format it as "com.PROJECT-NAME".

-I will be naming my project "javafxtutorial"
+I will be naming my project "javafxtutorial". <br />
-.
 <img src="assets/groupID.png" alt="groupID">

 Next, you will be asked to input the artifact ID of your project in a "Create Maven Project" popup.
 I'm relatively sure you will never need to understand what this means, so just name it the same as your project name without the "com." at the beginning